-Some of the key features we looked for in a library site and what design elements are needed.
+64,000 Questions - what will it look like?
+We don't know that yet, but some of the key features we looked for in a library site and design are here.
 Some design elements, like a drive-up window for pick-ups, would have been a "nice to have" feature that likely would not have made the final cut before the pandemic.